iffn/VRMarchingCubeEditorForUnity/README.md

 - [ ] Implement light settings
 - [ ] Implement ability to swap hands
 - [ ] Implement control indicators
+- [ ] Automatically detect MarchingCubeEditor and select correct one if there are multiple
+- [ ] Show borders of MarchingUbeEditor